NCAlgebra/NC/README.md

   This will create a directory NC which contains all files neeeded to run NCAlgebra in any platform.

-* Or if you downloaded the NC.zip file from github:
+* Or if you downloaded the NC-master.zip file from github:

-  Use your favorite zip utility to unpack the file NCAlgebra.zip in your favorite location.
+  Use your favorite zip utility to unpack the file NC-master.zip in your favorite location.
+Rename the top directory `NC`.

 Installation
 ------------